 The importance of cruise travel insurance

-You must have suitable travel insurance booked and paid for before you begin your first-time cruise vacation.
+You must have suitable travel insurance booked and paid for before you begin your first cruise vacation.

 Travel insurance should cover you for all eventualities, from lost luggage to complete medical treatment and getting home in an emergency.
 It should also include cancellation insurance.